8 Ways to Build Positivity:

 The things we surround ourselves with and listen to have a big impact on our mindset, both negative and positive.
 Do your best to stay away from other negative people, negative news, and negative events.
 Instead spend time with those who build you up.
 As we couple or become like the people you spend the most time with.

-With all the demands on our time, there’s always other priorities and people vying for our attention.
-But in order to take care of them or those tasks you first need to take care of yourself.
+With all the demands on our time, there are always other priorities and people vying for our attention.
+But in order to take care of them or those tasks, you first need to take care of yourself.
 Self-care involves not just our bodies, but also our minds and our moods.
 Learn more about how to reduce daily stress and anxiety here.